tinyhelpdesk/mail2ticket/README.md

-# TinyHelpdesk
+# mail2ticket

-TinyHelpdesk converts emails to tickets.
+mail2ticket converts emails to tickets.
 Only unread messages are downloaded and marked as read from the mail server.